raxb/design_patterns/readme.md

 Pattern Definitions:

+1. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/strategy">Strategy Pattern </a>-
-1. Strategy Pattern - categorizes logical functionality separately and encapsulates each, so that client could invoke the same polymorphically during the runtime.
+   categorizes logical functionality separately and encapsulates each, so that client could invoke the same polymorphically during the runtime.
     - Abstraction
     - Encapsulation